PLAN: Variance-Aware Private Mean Estimation

-\paragraph{Future work.} We conclude with some possible future directions. \begin{itemize} \item An interesting avenue to explore would be to capture skew in the input vectors that is not necessarily visible in the standard basis.
+\paragraph{Future work.} We conclude with some possible future directions. \begin{itemize} \item An interesting avenue to explore would be to capture skew in the input vector that is not necessarily visible in the standard basis.
 For example, one could use private PCA to rotate the space into a basis in which coordinates are nearly independent, and then apply \algorithmname. \item Though our algorithm chooses optimal parameters within a class of mechanisms, we have not ruled out that an entirely different approach could have better performance.
-We conjecture that for any choice of $\vectorize{\sigma}$ there exist an input distributions for which our mechanism achieves an optimal trade-off up to logarithmic factors. \item Finally, we rely on having access to reasonable estimates of coordinate variances (the diagonal of the covariance matrix).
-It would be interesting to study this problem in its own right, since it is likely that estimating the entire covariance matrix is strictly harder. \end{itemize}
+We conjecture that for any choice of $\vectorize{\sigma}$ there exists an input distribution for which our mechanism achieves an optimal trade-off up to logarithmic factors. \item Finally, we rely on having access to reasonable estimates of coordinate variances (the diagonal of the covariance matrix).
+It would be interesting to study this problem in its own right.
+Covariance estimation is a common problem in differential privacy (see e.g. \cite{kamath_privately_2019}), but it is likely that estimating the entire covariance matrix is strictly harder than estimating the diagonal. \end{itemize}